craigphicks/reversible-preproc/README.md

 The open delimiter must be followed immediately by a command with no intervening space.

-After the command are 0, 1, or 2 arguments.
+Following the command are 0, 1, or 2 arguments.

 Arguments, when present, each follow a whitespace, and are either
 - a dotted alphanum identifier, and/or